-SEA topics: Air, Climatic Factors, Human Health, Soils, Water

-- River and groundwater quality change - Number Air Quality Management Areas (i.e. Winchester City Centre)
+- SEA topics: Air, Climatic Factors, Human Health, Soils, Water - River and groundwater quality change - Number Air Quality Management Areas (i.e. Winchester City Centre)

-12.0 CONCLUSIONS AND NEXT STEPS
+13.0 CONCLUSIONS AND NEXT STEPS

-- The SA of the Local Plan Part 1 Joint Core Strategy Pre-Submission has appraised the effects of individual policies, as well as the overall effect of the plan, including cumulative and incremental effects.
-The SA has found that the Winchester Joint Core Strategy will make a significant contribution to sustainability in the District, with a particularly strong focus on meeting housing and community needs, enhancing accessibility and protecting the District's natural environment.
+- 13.1 The SA of the Winchester District's Local Plan Part 1 Joint Core Strategy Submission has appraised the effects of individual policies, as well as the overall effect of the plan, including cumulative and incremental effects.
+The SA has found that the Winchester Local Plan Part 1 - Joint Core Strategy will make a significant contribution to sustainability in the District, with a particularly strong focus on meeting housing and community needs, enhancing accessibility and protecting the District's natural environment.
 The key negative effects identified relate to increased housing and employment development and the potential cumulative effects of development arising in the PUSH area.
-It is recognised that these actions have been determined at a higher policy level (the South East Plan) and that the Council has refined housing targets to be more locally derived, although the Joint Core Strategy generally remains in conformity with the SE Plan. - 12.2 The SA has shown that the proposals and policies in the Joint Core Strategy have been developed since 2009 and now more positively progress the objectives for sustainability for the Winchester District through less uncertainty of effects and stronger mitigation requirements for potential adverse effects.
-During the development of the Joint Core Strategy, the Council has integrated the findings and recommendations from the SA since 2006 as part of the ongoing and iterative processes.
-As to be expected at this Pre-Submission stage of plan-making, the SA identified only a small number of suggestions for enhancement and recommendations for mitigation of minor adverse effects. - 12.3 This SA report, alongside consultation responses received, will be used to inform the preparation of policies in the Joint Core Strategy Submission Document.
-Any significant changes made to the document will be subject to further SA, and a Revised SA Report will be published alongside the Joint Core Strategy Submission Document.
+It is recognised that these actions have been determined at a higher policy level (the South East Plan) and that the Council has refined housing targets to be more locally derived. - 13.2 The SA has shown that the proposals and policies in the Local Plan Part 1 were developed since 2009 and in 2011 more positively progressed the objectives for sustainability for the Winchester District through less uncertainty of effects and stronger mitigation requirements for potential adverse effects.
+During the development of the Local Plan Part 1, the Council has integrated the findings and recommendations from the SA since 2006 and through to 2012 as part of the ongoing and iterative processes.
+As to be expected, at the Pre-Submission stage of plan-making, the SA identified only a small number of suggestions for enhancement and recommendations for mitigation of minor adverse effects. - 13.3 As a result of the pre-submission public consultation and changes in planning, the Submission Local Plan Part 1 has been revised.
+The modifications made are associated with updating, clarification and making more explicit the delivery mechanisms through policies in Part 1 and the details to be developed in the Local Plan Part 2.
+The modifications to the Plan are not considered to be significant with regard to the SEA Directive and there is no requirement to carry out further appraisals.
+However, overall it is considered that the modifications will generally improve the sustainability of the development proposed in the Winchester Local Plan Part 1. - 13.4 This SA Report is published alongside the Winchester Submission Local Plan Part 1 - Joint Core Strategy and will be subject to public examination.